rdfostrich/article-jws2018-ostrich/content/evaluation.md

 <img src="img/query/results_beara-vm-summary.svg" alt="[bear-a vm]" height="200em">
 <figcaption markdown="block">
 Median BEAR-A VM query results for all triple patterns for all versions.
-<span class="comment" data-author="RV">legend obscures graph</span>

-<span class="comment" data-author="RV">I'd reconsider the logarithmic axis.
-Especially since the dots are connected by a line, this gives a false feeling, as the slope of the lines is essentially meaningless.
-If you must go for logarithmic, consider grouped bars instead.
-Also, consider explicitly mentioning the fact that an axis is logarithmic in the caption.</span>
 </figcaption>
 </figure>